Kirkhill Forest Mountain Bike Trails

-On offer is a purpose built MTB fun park with bumps, jumps, berms and challenges; plus 7 or so miles of cycle trails on fire break roads, and loads of very tricky sections of single track.
+On offer is a purpose built MTB fun park and pump track, with bumps, jumps, berms and challenges; plus 7 or so miles of cycle trails on fire break roads, and heaps of very tricky sections of unmarked single track.
 If you cross the A96 there are loads more paths, tracks and trails to be explored in Tyrebagger Forest.
-And for a longer ride link these through to Elrick and Brimmond Hills.
+And for a longer ride link these through to Elrick and Brimmond Hill.

-The Kirkhill bike trails manage to provide challenges for the experienced mountain biker, and yet still be suitable for a family cycle.
+The Kirkhill cycle trails manage to provide challenges for the experienced mountain biker, and yet still be suitable for a family cycle.

 East Woodlands is a small alternative on the north side of the forest, which gives access to the main trail via the North Spur.

-Officially opened in March 2005, this short section of trail (about a mile) was purposely built to provide a range of technically challenging features - jumps, bumps, berms, and tabletops.
+Kirkhill MTB Fun Park and Pump Track was officially opened in March 2005 and has been providing ear to ear smiles ever since.
+This short section of trail (about a mile) was purposely built to provide a range of technically challenging features - jumps, bumps, berms, and tabletops.
 It's designed specifically to help you perfect your offroad biking skills.
 Be aware however that it is best suited to intermediate and advanced riders as it is tricky in parts.

 It begins with an easy uphill ride through mature conifer forest to an open area, from where the descent back to the start takes you through all the classic mountain biking features you would expect.
 It finishes in the main car park giving you a great chance to show off to your mates and the other riders getting ready to hit the trails.

-The short (½ mile) south spur also begins (or ends?) next to the Fun Park and cuts off a corner of the Kirkhill Loop - follow the white markings.
-This is steep, rough, rocky and criss crossed with roots making it ideal for experienced riders, and adrenalin junkies.
+The short (½ mile) south spur also begins (or ends?) next to the Pump Track and cuts off a corner of the Kirkhill Loop - follow the white markings.
+This is steep, rough, rocky and criss crossed with roots making it ideal for the more experienced rider.